 NJACTE proudly hosted Stevie Chepko for a full day of sessions focused on New Jersey and the CAEP Standards.
 The $50 registration fee included breakfast, lunch, and all sessions.
 (One complimentary member per NJACTE institution with registration code).

-NJACTE meetings for the 2016-17 academic year will be held on the following dates.
+NJACTE meetings for the 2019-20 academic year (tentative) will be held on the following dates.
 General membership meetings begin at 10:00 a.m. and generally conclude at noon.
 All meetings are held at the Rutgers New Brunswick Graduate School of Education unless otherwise noted.